onja-org/music-of-madagascar/t/tht.md

 ![THT](tht.jpg)

 This artist started to sing in 2014 and became famous in 2015.
-There are three boys in artist, they are Sthanks, Farao and Jiiz.
+There are three boys in this artist, they are Sthanks, Farao and Jiiz.

 **Genre:** Rap